Our curriculum is subject based and knowledge-rich ensuring that everything is appropriately sequenced to develop understanding and skill.

 Music expresses that which cannot be said and on which it is impossible to be silent Victor Hugo

-The teaching of music takes place in all classes weekly, as well as weekly times for children to sing together.
+The teaching of music takes place in all classes weekly, as well opportunities to sing together in assemblies and as part of our choir.

 Our pupil Music rationale is here: